 Mar Lodge Estate

 Hill-walking on Mar Lodge Estate is unsurpassed.
-Scale the peak of Ben MacDui (1,309m), one of the other 15 Munros.
+Scale the peak of Ben MacDui (1,309m), one of our 15 Munros.
 There are several mountain bothies, as well as opportunities for wild camping.
 Please note there is no waymarking as our policy is to minimise interference in the landscape.

 From the Linn of Dee car park there are also a number of low-level walks to be enjoyed, with views of the rushing falls.
 Throughout the estate, there are many reminders of the area’s human history, from Mesolithic remnants and post-medieval townships to the remains of 19th-century sheep farming.